NaelaAssaf/WebTech/md/05-css.md

 ---
+author: Arne Soete
+date: m4_timestamp
-title: HTML and CSS
+title: CSS
 ---

-# HTML and CSS
+# CSS

 HTML can be styled via CSS.
 An HTML-element is selected via [CSS selectors](#css-selectors).
 Styles/rules are defined per selector block.
 Each definition is